 My work in the field of artificial intelligence and law goes back to 1983.
 My recent research is on effectiveness of policies, regulations, compliance monitoring and enforcement mechanisms in societies of agents.
 My particular interest is in adaptive behavior of such regulated societies.

 Will work with other researchers to increase her understanding of mechanisms driving agents’ behavior in criminal activity, and assess the potential of creating a simulation model for non-compliant, criminal behaviour.

 Will work on the following research question during his fellowship: what is the complex adaptive reality behind organised crime networks and how can we anticipate to detect and disrupt them effectively?

-To find out more about this research programme, or discuss getting involved contact the Programme Director.
+To find out more about this research theme, or discuss getting involved, contact Tom van Engers.